petazeta/youronlineshop/docs/clientstart.md

 ## Introduction

-Server initial loading is the site/main/index.html document.
-This document starts the initial script client/main.js and the client/global.js.
-This last one is just a list of the vars that can be accessed as global in the client application.
+The client initial loading point is the 'index.html' document.
+This document path is defined at server config 'sitePath' parameter.
+The default value of the initial loading point is 'loader/main/index.html'.
+The 'index.html' document contains a loading animation that will appear meanwhile the entire application is loading. 'index.html' starts the initial script client/index.mjs that will call the main application module 'client/contexts/main/main.mjs'.

-## site/main/index.html
+## index.html

-The index html element that is loading at the very first it contains a template for the errors showing and a loading element indicator.
-It is everything that is needed at this stage of the loading.
-Once the elements are loaded by the script at main.js, then the loading indicator will desapear and the app will start running.
+The index html element that is loading at the very first contains a template for the errors showing and a loading element indicator.
+This is everything that is needed at this stage of the loading.
+Once the elements are loaded by the script at main.mjs, then the loading indicator will vanish and the app will start running.

-## main.js
+## The main module

 This script starts the process making some initial procedures and showing the errors that could happend.
-Some other initialization process occurs at the modules when they are loaeded the first time.
-So in main.js there is some modlues imports.
-These imports can also make initializations.

 We will see the main.js steps to expain them.